 4. Customers Don’t Know Their Next Steps

-How to fix it: With GuideCX, customers can see the entire project plan at a glance, including all their tasks and how they relate to the other work that needs to get done.
-Automated task reminders keep everyone clear on who has the ball and no one has to chase information—or people—when tasks aren’t completed on time.
+How to fix it: Customers should be able to see the entire project plan at a glance, including all their tasks and how they relate to the other work that needs to get done.
+Task reminders keep everyone clear on who has the ball.
+No one should have to chase information—or people—when tasks aren’t completed on time.

 5. Customers Don’t Know If They Are Creating Delays

 If your project timeline is buried in email chains or scattered across Post-It notes, clients can’t look at the project as a whole, see their tasks in context, and figure out whether they are holding things up.
-And you can’t look across all your implementations to identify common bottlenecks.
-That means you could be making the same mistakes over and over without realizing it.
+This is means you can’t look across all your implementations to identify common bottlenecks.
+You could be making the same onboarding mistakes over and over without realizing it.

 6. Customers Don’t Want to Do Extra Work to Keep Track of Tasks

 Do you spend all day making calls and sending emails to keep your projects moving?
 Then your onboarding process is not working.
 Are your customers constantly checking in to see what’s going on with their implementation?
-That’s a bad sign, too.
+That’s a solid onboarding mistake, too.